*Glossary entries are sourced from 1 unless otherwise numbered.

 Probable maximum precipitation (PMP)

-Theoretically, the greatest precipitation for a given duration that is physically possible over a given watershed area or size of storm area at a particular geographic location at a certain time of the year, with no allowance made for long-term climatic trends (WMO 1986).
+The PMP is the greatest depth of precipitation for a given duration meteorologically possible over a given-size storm area at a particular location at a particular time of the year, with no allowance made for long-term climatic trends (WMO 1986).
 It is the primary input to probable maximum flood estimation.5

 The rate at which rain falls, typically measured in millimetres per hour (mm/h).
 Rainfall intensity varies throughout a storm in accordance with the temporal pattern of the storm (see also temporal pattern).